Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> df . shape (126314, 25) >>> elo_columns = [ "elo_i" , "elo_n" , "opp_elo_i" , "opp_elo_n" ] >>> df . drib ( elo_columns , inplace = True , axis = ane ) >>> df . shape (126314, 21)
+>>> df . shape (126314, 25) >>> elo_columns = [ "elo_i" , "elo_n" , "opp_elo_i" , "opp_elo_n" ] >>> df . drib ( elo_columns , inplace = True , axis = ane ) >>> df . shape (126314, 21) Remember, yous added the new column "difference" in a previous case, bringing the total number of columns to 25.
+When you remove the four Elo columns, the total number of columns drops to 21.

 Specifying Data Types